 Covid-19 updates & safety precaution for Everest Base Camp Helicopter - 10 Days

-What else has more thrill than hovering up to Mt Everest base camp of Nepal, a world renowned hiking destination.
-After the Covid-19 pandemic it's very obvious question to ask is it safe to travel Everest base camp after the corona pandemic?
+What else has more thrill than hovering up to Mt Everest base camp of Nepal, a world-renowned hiking destination?
+After the Covid-19 pandemic it's a very obvious question to ask is it safe to travel to Everest base camp after the corona pandemic?

-Considering facts like population density, culture and exposure to covid-19 virus, yes, it’s definitely safer to travel Everest Base on post covid-19 as you’ll find there are so many bright sides compared to other destinations of the world.
-The nearest city to mighty Everest is Lukla where the population is less than 1500 at 3500 elevation where you’ll be aloft naturally.
+Considering facts like population density, culture, and exposure to the covid-19 virus, yes, it’s definitely safer to travel Everest Base on post-covid-19 as you’ll find there are so many bright sides compared to other destinations of the world.
+The nearest city to mighty Everest is Lukla where the population is less than 1500 at 3500 elevations where you’ll be aloft naturally.
 Furthermore, the helicopter ride will directly drop to the gateway of EBC which drops any question of social distancing as you’ll be in thin air.
-The route consists of notable places like Lukla, Namche bazar, Lobuche, Gorak sheep and so on where the combined population of Area is roughly 4 thousand.
-You’ll be completely on your own in solace of nature along with our DTW crews who will help you along the way.
+The route consists of notable places like Lukla, Namche Bazar, Lobuche, Gorak sheep, and so on where the combined population of Area is roughly 4 thousand.
+You’ll be completely on your own in the solace of nature along with our DTW crews who will help you along the way.
 We understand, it’s been a hard time for everyone so we have made sure you’ll be surrounded by motivational and inspiring aura throughout the journey,

 As per covid-19 safety concerns, here are the following measures we’ve taken to make travel as safe as possible.